-Kevin M. Bandy concentrates his practice on administrative law, complex disputes, mass torts and multidistrict litigation, and commercial litigation.
+Kevin M. Bandy concentrates his practice on administrative law, complex disputes, mass torts and multidistrict litigation (“MDL”), and commercial litigation.
 Since the beginning of his practice, Kevin has participated in high stakes litigation in multiple state and federal jurisdictions nationwide, including Florida, Ohio, and the Court of Federal Claims, and serves as a core member of the Blank Rome team servicing one of the largest and longest-running MDLs in the United States.
-In his first two years of practice Kevin took or defended over a dozen depositions in both the United States and Colombia, including two depositions of Colombian nationals before Colombian judges in Medellin and Apartadó.
-Kevin has been one of the primary drafters of dozens of procedural and substantive pleadings, including complex dispositive motions under foreign and U.S. statutory law and an opposition to a motion for class certification.
+In his first two years of practice Kevin took or defended over a dozen depositions in both the United States and the Republic of Colombia, including two depositions of Colombian nationals before Colombian judges in Medellin and Apartadó.
+Kevin has been one of the primary drafters of dozens of procedural and substantive pleadings, including complex dispositive motions under foreign and U.S. statutory law and an appellee brief in the Eleventh Circuit Court of Appeals.
+Kevin was the primary researcher and drafter of a brief leading to denial of a motion for class certification filed on behalf of thousands of plaintiffs in multidistrict litigation in the United States District Court for the Southern District of Florida.
 A graduate of Marjory Stoneman Douglas High School in Parkland, Florida, Kevin’s pro bono work involves working alongside the Brady Campaign to Prevent Gun Violence in high-profile litigation.

 During law school, Kevin served as Publications Editor for the University of Cincinnati Law Review, and law clerk for a civil litigation firm and the City of Cincinnati Law Department.
-He received the Ernest Karam Outstanding Excellence Award in Advocacy, Alan L. Siff Scholarship, and was a George C. Katsanis Memorial Scholarship finalist.
+Outside of his litigation work, Kevin has been published twice:

 Outside the Firm

 Kevin serves as a Co-Chair of the Cincinnati Bar Association’s Superhero Run for Kids Planning Committee, which is responsible for organizing an annual 5K race in Cincinnati and raising money for ProKids, a charity providing care for abused and neglected children in Cincinnati.
-He also served as a mentor for Big Brothers Big Sisters of Greater Cincinnati from 2017 to 2019.
-Between 2015 and 2018, Kevin served as a board member for Lane 8 Fund, Inc., a Cincinnati-based nonprofit organization that works to instill work ethic, commitment, and goal-making through the sport of swimming, and encourages inner city and low-income children to participate in swimming by providing equipment purchased from community donations.
+He also serves as a Board Member of the Cincinnati Bar Association Young Lawyers Section.
+Kevin was a mentor for Big Brothers Big Sisters of Greater Cincinnati from 2017 to 2019, and between 2015 and 2018, was a board member for Lane 8 Fund, Inc., a Cincinnati-based nonprofit organization that works to instill work ethic, commitment, and goal-making through the sport of swimming.

-Kevin, a former collegiate swimmer, enjoys the Miami Marlins, NFL football, and the Louisville Cardinals.
+Kevin, a former collegiate swimmer at the University of Louisville, enjoys the Miami Marlins, NFL football, and the Louisville Cardinals.
 Kevin competed in the men’s 200-meter butterfly at the 2012 USA Swimming Olympic Trials.
-Since his collegiate athletic days ended, Kevin has completed five half-marathons in Louisville, Kentucky; Orlando, Florida; and Newport, Rhode Island.
+Since his collegiate athletic days, Kevin has completed five half-marathons in Louisville, Kentucky; Orlando, Florida; and Newport, Rhode Island.